-- We have reflected the McMaster University's decisions for determining the solvency funding requirements, summarized as follows: - The same plan wind-up scenario was hypothesized for both hypothetical wind-up and solvency valuations. - Although permissible, no benefits were excluded from the solvency liabilities. - The solvency financial position was determined on a market value basis.
+- As instructed by the University, we have not reflected a margin for adverse deviations in the going concern valuation in excess of the provision for adverse deviations prescribed by the Act. - We have reflected the University's decisions for determining the solvency funding requirements, summarized as follows: - The same plan wind-up scenario was hypothesized for both hypothetical wind-up and solvency valuations. - Although permissible, no benefits were excluded from the solvency liabilities. - The solvency financial position was determined on a market value basis.